Published 1 March 2022

 “Terra Enigma” front-ends disclaimers and unnecessary content, ruining the pacing.
 The “title card” does not appear until almost eight minutes in.
 Late titles are for dramatic stories, as in a film, not for video essays.
 There are two reasons for this overlong opening.
 Neither are justifications but explanations.

 The first is a fault many YouTubers slip into, what Alicia Andersson and Kiki deem “reviewer brain.”
 I cram in a miniature review of Terranigma.
-When writing the script, I knew this was an unnecessary digression and wrote to acknowledge as much: “Because Terranigma seems so obscure, I feel like I need to sing praises of how beautiful parts of it can be, despite the questionable translation and baffling writing mistakes.”
+When writing the script, I knew this was an unnecessary digression and acknowledged as much with the words, “Because Terranigma seems so obscure, I feel like I need to sing praises of how beautiful parts of it can be, despite the questionable translation and baffling writing mistakes.”
 At the time, I told myself that there was a possibility the video could rake in a lot of views.
-Originally, I assumed few people would see any of my videos, but after my original Man After Man video, which was bad enough to warrant being taken down, took off into the tens of thousands of views, I realized I had some responsibility to be less careless.
+Originally, I assumed few people would see any of my videos, but after my original Man After Man video, which was bad enough to warrant being taken down, launched into the tens of thousands of views, I realized I had some responsibility to be less careless.
 For many or most viewers “Terra Enigma” would be their first-ever exposure to Terranigma.
 So I felt I should explain my thoughts on the video game overall to emphasize that it is remarkable.
 If the video were instead about, say, Super Mario 64, which everyone has heard of, I would not have bothered mentioning what I deemed good and bad, nor would I have given a brief history of the developer.
 I should have cut this material.
 If I wanted to review Terranigma, that could have been a separate video.

 The second reason is the mention of Terranigma’s iffy portrayal of the Chinese and uncritical acceptance of colonial narratives and the literal Nazi Hedyn.
 I wanted to address these issues up top, as I knew only Columbus would be relevant to my overall point and, again, I knew this may be many viewers’ first or only exposure to Terranigma.
 I wanted nobody to leave my video with a false impression of what Terranigma is.
 To address media warts and all is important, yet my method seems preachy, potentially draining viewers’ trust in the speaker (i.e. me).
 What should I have done instead?
 To remove these acknowledgments entirely also seems wrong.
 Perhaps I could have slotted these observations into my overall points about Terranigma’s many tensions (economic growth is fantastic but also unsustainable and apocalyptic, there is a balance of light and dark that underpins nature but also darkness must be destroyed and balance results in a cycle of destruction, etc.).